nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/console.md

 **Spend less time looking up command line arguments and more time shipping incredible products.**

-With Nx, you can get a full-stack application up and running in minutes, no need to figure out source maps, webpack, test runners.
+With Nx, you can get a full-stack application up and running in minutes, no need to figure out sourcemaps, webpack or test runners.
 It all works out of the box.
-Nx also helps you enforce consistent development practices by generating components, services, and state management modules.
+Nx also helps you to enforce consistent development practices by generating components, services, and state management modules.

 ## Why use Nx Editor Plugins?